How Much Does Professional Kitchen Design Cost in 2025?

 Certified Independent Kitchen Designers

-Certified kitchen designers usually charge approximately $65 to $250 per hour, or 10% to 20% of the total remodeling costs.
-For mid-range projects, expect to pay them $1,500 to $3,000 in total.
+Certified kitchen designers typically charge approximately $65 to $250 per hour, or 10% to 20% of the total remodeling costs.
+For mid-range projects, you can expect to pay them $1,500 to $3,000 in total.

 Professional Design Centers

 Professional design centers charge about $100 to $750 per hour.
 You'll pay more if you work with a firm with certified experts or hire independent professionals.
-Although this is an expensive option, they will help you to choose materials and fittings and advise you on subtle design elements such as color schemes.
+Although this is an expensive option, they will help you choose materials and fittings and advise you on subtle design elements such as color schemes.

 Hourly Rate for Kitchen Designers